arduino/help-center-content/content/Arduino Cloud/General Cloud/Review-change-or-cancel-an-Arduino-Cloud-plan.md

 4. A confirmation message will be sent to the email address connected to your Arduino account.

+> [!NOTE]
-> **Note:** You will retain access to your paid features until the end of the billing cycle.
+> You will retain access to your paid features until the end of the billing cycle.
 See [Billing and feature changes when switching to a different Cloud plan](https://support.arduino.cc/hc/en-us/articles/4401874211730) for more information.

 School and Enterprise plans can only be canceled by the **subscription admin**.